Positive-Future/positive-future.github.io/content/webinars/en/travailler-en-2050-un-concours-pour-imaginer-le-travail-de-demain.md

 17 January 2024, from 1.30 pm to 2.15 pm.

-The webinar will be held on the Webikeo platform (free registration required) and will also be broadcast live on YouTube.
+The webinar will be held on the Webikeo platform (free registration required) and will also be broadcast live on YouTube.[](https://urlz.fr/oNFU)

-Follow the webinar on webikeo: <https://urlz.fr/oNFU>